2000–01 Gillingham F.C. season: January–May

-Victory in the game away to Nottingham Forest on 28 April would mean that Gillingham were sufficiently far ahead of the bottom four places that they could not finish in a relegation position.
+Victory in the game away to Nottingham Forest on 28 April would mean that Gillingham were sufficiently far ahead of the bottom three places that they could not finish in a relegation position.
 King scored the only goal in a 1–0 win which ensured that the team would be playing in the First Division again the following season.
 In the final match of the 2000–01 season, Gillingham played Blackburn Rovers, who had already clinched promotion to the Premier League, at Priestfield.
 Blackburn held the lead for most of the game, but King scored an equaliser in the last minute to secure a draw.
 Gillingham ended their first season in the second tier of English football 13th in the league table.